-I bet that you have tried Shepherd’s Pie before because it is so prevalent in America.
+I bet you have tried shepherd’s pie because it is so prevalent in America.
 So what is the point of trying it in Ireland?
-Well, this is because it is one of the dishes to celebrate Saint Patrick’s day.
+Well, this is because it is one of the dishes to celebrate Saint Patrick’s Day.
 Enjoying a dish is way better, isn’t it?

-Bangers And Mash has long been a popular pub dish of Ireland and Britain.
+Bangers and Mash have long been a popular dish in Irish and British pubs.
 It contains sausages, mashed potatoes, and a delicious sauce.
 Are you curious about the weird name?
 Let me tell you its story.

 Sausages were a very common food.
-But when World War II happened, the meat source was scarce so people produced sausage by adding more water to the meat.
-But the thing is that it exploded while frying, so they called it “bangers”.
+But when World War II happened, meat was so scarce that people produced sausage by adding more water to the meat.
+But it would explode while frying, so they called it “bangers”.

-About “mash,” there is nothing interesting at all.
-It is called so just because the potatoes are mashed before serving.
+About “mash”, there is no interesting story at all.
+It has this name because the potatoes are mashed before serving.

 5. Irish Stew

-Ireland has its own stew recipe which was named after the country’s name.
-It was invented in the 1800s as a food for lower-class people.
+Ireland has its own stew, taking the country’s name.
+It was invented in the 1800s for lower-class people.

 At that time, potatoes and onions were the cheapest and most common vegetables, and mutton was the most pervasive meat.
 People had to use low-cooking methods to cook the meat because it was too hard.

-Nowadays, Irish stew is a popular Irish dinner recipe and is served on Saint Patrick’s Day.
-Beef and lamb are used more widely.
-Some people also add carrots to the stew.
+Nowadays, this stew is a popular dinner dish in Ireland for everyday meals and special occasions like Saint Patrick’s Day.
+Beef and lamb are common choices now.
+And some people also add carrots to the stew.

-The entire Ireland is covered by the sea, so there is no doubt that fish must be one of the specialties here.
-Ireland is particularly famous for smoked salmon, which is exported in large quantities worldwide.
+The sea covers entire Ireland, so there is no doubt that fish must be one of the specialties here.
+Ireland is particularly famous for smoked salmon, exported in large quantities worldwide.

-This dish is made from Atlantis salmon, a kind of salmon that is native to the Irish sea.
+This dish is made from Atlantis salmon, a salmon native to the Irish sea.
 Traditionally, people serve smoked salmon with coleslaw, butter, lemon, and bread.
 It has a remarkably salty taste that can make everyone addicted.

 Champ deserves to be the national dish of Ireland.
 People love it so much because it is fantastically mouth-watering and can be made with just some simple ingredients, namely mashed potato, butter, milk, and green onion.

-Champ is an amazing Irish lunch recipe.
+Champ is an amazing recipe for Irish lunch.
 Its light taste and creamy texture will make you feel relaxed and refreshed.

-As you read to this point, you may realize that Champ and Colcannon have something in common.
+At this point, you may realize that Champ and Colcannon have something in common.
 They are both made from potatoes.
-However, in Champ, people use cabbage or kale rather than scallions.
+However, in Colcannon, people use cabbage or kale rather than scallions.

-In Ireland, puddings are not puddings at all.
-They use that word to refer to blood sausages.
-There is no exact data about its history, but people believe that it was created a long time ago, probably before the 15th century.
+n Ireland, puddings are not puddings at all.
+Locals use that word to refer to blood sausages.
+There is no exact data about these sausages’ history, but people believe they were created long ago, probably before the 15th century.

-There are Black Puddings and White Puddings.
-But only the black one contains blood.
-White puddings are made of pork meat and spices.
-They are one of the most common Irish breakfast recipes.
+There are black and white puddings.
+But only the black ones contain blood, whereas white puddings have pork meat and spices.
+They are one of the most common dishes in Irish breakfast.
 People serve them with beans, bacon, mushrooms, eggs, and potatoes.

-Why not explore some more interesting information about White Pudding?
+Why not explore more interesting information about white pudding?

 9. Fish Pie

-Fish Pie or Fisherman’s Pie originally came from Scotland, and now it has become a traditional dish of the entire UK, including Ireland.
-It has some shared features with Shepherd’s Pie.
-Both are creamy, warm, and comforting dishes and have similar toppings.
+Fish pie or fisherman’s pie originally came from Scotland.
+And now it has become a traditional dish of the entire UK, including Ireland.
+It has some shared features with shepherd’s pie.
+Both are creamy, warm, and comforting dishes with similar toppings.

-You can find Fish Pie in most Irish pubs, especially in Dublin.
-There is nothing better than enjoying such a hearty dish with a glass of wine.
+You can find fish pie in most Irish pubs, especially in Dublin.
+Nothing is better than enjoying such a hearty dish with a glass of wine.

 10. Seafood Chowder

-Seafood chowder is a hearty and cozy dish that you can find in pubs and restaurants, especially those in the coastal regions.
-Ireland is very famous for chowders, so I am sure that you will have a wonderful culinary experience.
+Seafood chowder is a hearty and cozy dish you can find in pubs and restaurants, especially in coastal regions.
+Ireland is famous for chowders, so I am sure you will have a wonderful culinary experience.